-This book is available at the Ellicottville Memorial Library in book format only.
-It is also available as an eBook using our interlibrary loan program.
+This book is available at the Ellicottville Library in book format only.
+It is also available in large print, eBook, eAudio book and audio book using our inter library loan program.